zerkrx/ImmenseCalculator/README.md

 ## 🚀 Getting Started

 1. **Head over to releases on the right hand side!**
-   Download the latest version's installer and run it, it should automatically install to your device and set a desktop icon for you to use.
+- Download the latest version's installer and run it, it should automatically install to your device and set a desktop icon for you to use.

 2. **Run the Program**
-Launch the executable to begin creating or loading menus.
+- Launch the executable to begin creating or loading menus.

 3. **Start Building**

-Use the editor to create items, categories, combo meals, and discounts.
+- Use the editor to create items, categories, combo meals, and discounts.

-Save, load, and manage different menus.
+- Save, load, and manage different menus.

-Calculate order totals during roleplay sessions.
+- Calculate order totals during roleplay sessions.

+---

+## 📸 Photos
 <img width="502" height="412" alt="image" src="https://github.com/user-attachments/assets/21ac11b7-a60a-42e9-a92c-ec7c78d92463" />

 <img width="1102" height="812" alt="image" src="https://github.com/user-attachments/assets/f5c6fafe-aa92-4852-9ecc-2f91e11a8955" />